rydddddd/hoshi-no-chirabariji/TERMS-OF-USE.md

 ## English

 This font is free to use.

-- Please feel free to use this font as much as you like in your creative work.
-I’m always happy to see it being used!
+Please use this font as much as you like.
+Seeing it used in many creative works makes the effort of creating it feel worthwhile.
 - Personal use: Allowed
 - Commercial use: Allowed
 - Doujin / indie creative use: Allowed